caseyfee/YOUgetaLogo/README.md

 ![Oprah](./READMEimgs/oprah.jpeg)

 ## Description:
 This project was created to enable a user to quickly and easily generate a logo.
 This code package used inquirer, fs methods, npm, an understanding of node_modules, directories, and so much more.
-This project generates a logo correctly, however, the Jest Tests were not running correctly due to me getting the norovirus this week.
-When I have time, I will come back to it and finish it!
+This project generates a logo correctly, however, the Jest Tests were not running correctly due to me getting the norovirus this week from Thursday-Monday, when I have time, I will come back to it and finish it!
+I started updating the test code in the direction I'm pretty sure it needs to go, but alas, life had other plans.

 ## Table of Contents:
 - [Description](#description)